Misunderstood (1983 film): Production

+Prior to the casting of Gene Hackman, director Jerry Schatzberg had considered Michael Caine for the role of Ned Rawley.
+Initially intended to be shot in New Zealand, Tarak Ben Ammar convinced Schatzberg to instead film in his home country of Tunisia.
+Due to creative differences two endings with Schatzberg preferring a tragic conclusion, while Ben Ammar presided over a more “upbeat” version during editing and inserted flashbacks into Schatzberg’s cut.
+This resulted in Susan Anspach's performance as Lilly Rawley being substantially reduced and only appearing in flashbacks despite being envisioned as a more prominent character.
+Further revisions to the film were made by MGM/UA without the involvement of Schatzberg or Ben Ammar.

+Release

+Misunderstood was released in Japan by Toho-Towa on December 10, 1983.
+It was released in the United States on March 30, 1984.

 Reception

 Box office

-Made on a budget of $10 million, the movie was also relying on A-List success of Gene Hackman and Henry Thomas, the latter of which was a successful child star who appeared in several blockbusters during that era.
-But the film flopped at the box office, opening at #11 with $916,967 in 741 screens, and went on to gross just $1,525,532 in its entire domestic run.
+Made on a budget of $10 million, the movie was also relying on A-List success of Gene Hackman and Henry Thomas, the latter of whom was a successful child star who appeared in several blockbusters during that era.
+But the film flopped at the US box office, opening at number 11 with $916,967 in 741 screens, and went on to gross just $1,525,532 in its entire domestic run.